 Dried or dehydrated pears go through a process where most water is removed from the pear.
 The result is a smaller piece of pear that looks wrinkled.

 How many times can you give pears?

-Gerbils can eat small pieces of pear once or twice a week.
-However, if you routinely give more than that, the diet of your gerbil will become out of balance.
-Pears contain a lot of water and sugar and can cause health issues when you give too much.
+Gerbils can eat small pieces of fresh pear once a week.
+Dried or dehydrated pear should be limited to only once every two weeks or once a month.
+If you give more than that, your gerbil’s diet can become unbalanced.
+Pears contain a lot of water and sugar, which can cause health issues.